Beschrijving van opleiding

-- H2H2H3H3H3H3 + if not offered at Higher Level then Ordinary Level grade O4 in Mathematics.
+- H2H2H3H3H3H3 including Higher Level grade H3 in Chemistry or Physics + Ordinary Level grade O4 in Mathematics.

-- Successful completion of Access Course with an average of 75%.
-GCSE Mathematics grade C/4 or equivalent in Access Course.
+- Successful completion of Access Course with an average of 65-70%.
+Must be relevant Access Course (eg: Mathematics and Computing) + GCSE Mathematics grade C/4 or equivalent in Access Course.

 International Baccalaureate Diploma

-- 36 points overall, including 6,6,6 at Higher Level + if not offered at Higher Level/GCSE, then Standard Level grade 4 in Mathematics.
+- 36 points overall including 6,6,6 at Higher Level to include Higher Level Chemistry or Physics.

 BTEC Level 3 Extended/National Extended Diploma

-- QCF Level 3 BTEC Extended Diploma (180 credits), with 160 credits at Distinction grade and 20 credits at Merit grade + GCSE Mathematics grade C/4
+- A relevant engineering or scientific QCF Level 3 BTEC Extended Diploma (180 credits), with 120 credits at Distinction grade and 60 credits at Merit grade + GCSE Mathematics grade C/4

-- RQF Level 3 BTEC National Extended Diploma (1080 Guided Learning Hours (GLH)), with at least 900 GLH at Distinction grade (minimum 240 GLH to be externally assessed) and 180 GLH at Merit grade + GCSE Mathematics grade C/4
+- A relevant engineering or scientific RQF Level 3 BTEC National Extended Diploma (1080 Guided Learning Hours (GLH)), with at least 660 GLH at Distinction grade (minimum 240 GLH to be externally assessed) and 420 GLH at Merit grade + GCSE Mathematics grade C/4

-- A minimum of a 2:1 Honours Degree provided any subject requirement is also met
+- A minimum of a 2:2 Honours Degree provided that subject-specific requirements are met

 English Language Requirements